Critical decay exponent of the pair contact process with diffusion: Model and Method

-In simulations, we keep a list of the position of every particle for all time.
-Assume that there are $N_t$ particles at time $t$.
-Among $N_t$ particles, we choose one with equal probability.
-Let us assume that the chosen particle is located at site $i$.
-With probability $\frac{1}{2}$, one of two nearest neighbors of site $i$ is chosen.
-Let us call the index of the chosen site $j$ ($j$ is either $i+1$ or $i-1$; recall that we are using periodic boundary conditions).
-If site $j$ is empty, the particle at site $i$ moves to site $j$.
-If site $j$ is also occupied, two particles at both sites ($i$ and $j$) are annihilated with probability $p$.
-But with probability $1-p$, the pair will try to branch another two particles.
-If a branching event is scheduled, we choose one of two directions with equal probability.
-If the direction is determined, we check if two nearest consecutive sites of the pair along the chosen direction are both empty.
-If so, two new particles are placed there, but otherwise nothing happens and there is no change of configuration.
-After the attempt, time increases by $1/N_t$ and the list is appropriately updated.
+which makes $2d\,dt$ and $(1-d)\,dt$ interpreted as probability.
+Now assume that there are $N(t)$ particles at time $t$.
+We randomly choose one particle among $N(t)$ particles with equal probability and choose one of two nearest neighbors of the chosen particle with equal probability.
+Let us assume that the chosen particle is located at site $n$ and the selected neighbor site is $n+k$ ($k = \pm 1$).
+If $A_{n+k}(t)=0$, the particle at site $n$ moves to site $n+k$ with probability $2 d\,dt$, but with probability $1-2 d\,dt$, nothing happens.
+In the case $A_{n+k}(t)=1$, two particles at sites $n$ and $n+k$ are removed with probability $p(1-d)\,dt$ (pair annihilation), the site $n+2k$ becomes occupied with probability $(1-p)(1-d)\,dt$ (branching), or with probability $1 - (1-d)dt$ nothing happens.
+If $A_{n+2k}(t)$ is already 1 in the branching attempt, no change in the configuration happens.
+After the above attempt, time increases by $dt/N(t)$.

+Notice that the PCPD studied in Refs.~\cite{PHP2005a,PP2006} corresponds to the case with $d = \frac{1}{3}$ up to a time-rescale factor (time $t$ of the PCPD in Refs.~\cite{PHP2005a,PP2006} corresponds to $\frac{3}{2} t$ of the case with $d=\frac{1}{3}$ in this paper).
+Also note that the simulation algorithm employed in Ref.~\cite{O2003} is slightly different from that used in this paper.
+But if we set $d = D/(2-D)$ where $D$ is the diffusion parameter used for simulations in Ref.~\cite{O2003} and if we rescale time appropriately, the simulation results in Ref.~\cite{O2003} can be directly compared to those obtained by the algorithm in the above.
+For example, the reported critical point $\approx 0.133~53$ of the case with $D=0.5$ in Ref.~\cite{O2003} is consistent with that in Ref.~\cite{PP2006} which is $\approx 0.133~519$.